-2. Track projects PRE and POST implementation.
+2. Track projects PRE and POST implementation

 Many organizations simply check the box for “Project Completed” and stop there.
 Revisit projects six months after completion, and every year thereafter.
 Ensure that there are backups and sustainability tactics put in place in case the organization moves to a different IT platform for Program and Project Management.

-3. Build solutions resilient to financial and operational growth and shrink.
+3. Build solutions resilient to financial and operational growth and shrink

 Ensure that every solution or project that is implemented has a sense of scalability.
-If your project only works for a constrained growth or decline forecast, let everyone know clearly the thresholds and when it may break down.
+If your project only works for a constrained growth or declined forecast, let everyone know clearly the thresholds and when it may break down.
 The best solutions are those that expand and contract easily.

-4. Partner with finance.
+4. Partner with finance

 Someone in finance should be supporting the financial audit component of your program or project.
 Ensure that they are always in the loop and are engaged in the long-term tracking of the project.
 Make sure that the numbers match and are agreed upon.
-Ensure that there is complete visibility by both parties to the software and program management post-mortems.
+Ensure that there is complete visibility by both parties to the software and program management postmortems.

-5. Ensure that knowledge about the solution is transferred.
+5. Ensure that knowledge about the solution is transferred

 If you are spending time and money to create a solution and implement it, then the change that applies to people’s jobs needs to be documented and trained for new hires and transfers.
 Don’t risk losing the knowledge of key people involved in the solution that move on from their roles to new ones inside or outside the organization.
 Document, share, and monitor to ensure that knowledge and executive of new solutions lives on.

 - Don’t: Assume your process is resilient just because people like it